richardmcgee/richardmcgee/README.md

-- 👋 Hi, I’m @richardmcgee1
+- 👋 Hi, I’m Professor Richard McGee
-- 👀 I’m interested in paediatric research methods and standards
+- 👀 I’m an academic paediatric endocrinologist wth multiple research interests
-- 💞️ I’m looking to collaborate on paediatric research
+- 💞️ This is where I keep my AI and other related research projects and code
 - 📫 How to reach me https://www.newcastle.edu.au/profile/richard-mcgee

 <!---